jrbotvinick/jrbotvinick.github.io/_pages/CV.md

        href="{{ '/files/CV.pdf' | relative_url }}"
        target="_blank"
        rel="noopener">
-      Open full CV in a new tab
+      Open CV in a new tab
     </a>
   </p>
 </div>